 We share our three words with the rest of the class.
 To do this, a spokesperson from each team will share the key words, explaining their memories and experiences.

 The teacher can write the key words on the blackboard, making a note every time the same key word is used and the connections between the different key words.

-Then we will go back to the "Pencils in the Centre!" dynamic and ask the teams which two questions come to mind after thinking about their experiences with disability.
-The team will have to discuss and think about the questions that these experiences generate.
-After the reflection, each student must go to their graphic organiser and write down the two questions agreed upon by the team.
+Then we will go back to the "Pencils in the centre!" dynamic and ask the teams which two questions come to mind after thinking about their experiences with disability.
+The team will have to discuss and think about the questions which these experiences generate.
+After the discussion, each student goes to their graphic organiser and writes down the two questions agreed upon by the team.
 The answer can be presented in different formats: audio, visual thinking, drawing, writing...
-All the resources available to the teacher can be used, although some are not accessible to everyone.
+All the resources available to the teacher can be used, although some of them are not accessible to everyone.

 Finally, to complete the first pillar of the 3 2 1 Bridge routine, we ask each team to think of a short metaphor or analogy to finish the sentence “Having a disability is like…”.
 After the reflection, each student must go to their graphic organiser and record their answer individually.
 The answer can be presented in different formats: audio, visual thinking, drawing, writing...